Firm: Apollo Global Management

 Fund: Apollo Investment Fund VIII LP

-In April, peHub reported that Apollo would be out marketing soon for Fund VIII.
-However, it’s still unclear how much the New York buyout shop will be looking to raise.
 Apollo has the flexibility to go between buyouts and distressed investing.
-With fund VII, the PE firm focused on distressed transactions that have done well, a source has told peHub.
+With Fund VII, the firm focused on distressed transactions that have done well, the source said.

 (Luisa Beltran is a senior writer for peHub.)